bendatsko/Quickkey/README.md

 ## Release Notes

 v1.0: Initial release!
-Albeit a bit buggy, most features are working as intended.
-1.0.1 is already in the works!
+Albeit a bit buggy, most major features are working as intended (with the exception of the wpm/time graph, which will arrive in a future update).